ethodellc/wordpress-to-json/README.md

 #### Other notes

-This was hastily built with minimal error checking, all database operations are read-only.
+- All database operations are read-only.
+- Extracts Yoast Premium SEO titles and descriptions